 The Company continues to embed risk culture through all levels of the business.
-Starting from the Company’s leadership, the Board of Directors (BoD) promotes and enforces consistent and effective risk management, making it part of our organizational culture.
+Starting from the Companys Board of Directors (BoD), Risk Management Committee (RMC) and leaders promote and enforce consistent and effective risk management, making it part of our organizational culture.
 The policy, framework, guidelines and structure of risk management demonstrate formal communication.

 Employees are encouraged to have a positive attitude towards proper risk management from their first day with Thai Union.
 This is consistently reinforced throughout their time with the organization, such as through the new joiner program, risk management training, ongoing activities and internal news updates.

 In addition, risk management is embedded in business planning, decision and execution.
 Examples of key areas include:

 The Company’s risk management framework is in accordance with the international standards of COSO ERM and ISO 31000: Risk Management.
 It is a guideline for management and employees to operate consistently.
 The framework is designed to identify, assess, manage, monitor and communicate systematically and consistently in order to minimize the probability of risks occurring and limit their potential impact on company business.